 Sam Saari was a big, strong Finn who earned his living as a blacksmith and spoke with pride of his 17-inch biceps.
 Sam Saari (born Soloman Saarenpaa) was born in July of 1889 in Finland to Joho Viktor and Susan Sanasvuori Saarenpaa.

-Aiti Leponiemi (born Sylvi Matilda, sister to Minda Katainen) was born in June of 1900 to Juho Maurits Leponiemi and Ida Marja Lind.
-Sam was 11 years older than Aiti when they married in January of 1925 and they lived in Vancouver for some time before moving to Webster’s Corners in 1926, when Sam took a job at Allco Camp.
+Sylvie Leponiemi, sister to Minda Katainen, was born in June of 1900 to Juho Maurits Leponiemi and Ida Marja Lind.
+Sam was 11 years older than Sylvie when they married in January of 1925 and they lived in Vancouver for some time before moving to Webster’s Corners in 1926, when Sam took a job at Allco Camp.
 Later that same year, Sam bought the five acre parcel of land at 252nd and Dewdney, where he would later build his garage.
 Arvo Skytte’s brother built them a house and the growing family settled in.

 Sam was much in demand as a blacksmith for the booming logging industry in and around Webster’s Corners.
 He was known for his ability to innovate and work without plans, which was of great benefit to those engaged in logging by rail who needed quick and clever solutions to new problems.
 However, his quick temper often got the better of him and he would throw down tools and stalk off the job, threatening to never return, and go work for a rival company.